theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

 |(3)  | conversion routines enabled;<br> only avaiable with function module Z_THEO_READ_TABLE | assured data type safety |

 ![Conversion routine](/img/content/table/table_fields_filter2.png){:class="img-responsive"}

-Typical examples are the language key (for example, D **(4)** in the database, but DE after conversion) or the project number (for example, T000012738GT in the database, T/12738/GT after conversion).
+Typical examples for conversition routines are the language key (for example, D **(4)** in the database, but DE after conversion) or the project number (for example, T000012738GT in the database, T/12738/GT after conversion).
 After the conversion, the value is always displayed as it appears in the transaction *SE16N* in the SAP GUI.

 ### Preview